r4victor/tenthousandmeters/content/blog/python_bts_08.md

 }
 ```

 First note that Python integers are immutable.
 CPython returns a new integer as a result of an arithmetic operation.
 The size of the new integer is initially set to the maximum possible size of the result.
 Then if, after the operation is performed, some leading digits happen to be zeros, CPython shrinks the size of the integer by calling `long_normalize()`.
-In the case of addition, CPython creates a new integer that is one digit longer than the biggest of the two input integers.
+In the case of addition, CPython creates a new integer that is one digit longer than the larger operand.
 Then if, after the operation is performed, the most significant digit of the result happens to be 0, CPython decrements the size of the result by one.

-Note also that a digit takes lower 30 bits of the 32-bit int.
-When we add two digits, we get at most 31-bit integer and the carry is stored at the bit 30 (counting from 0), so we can easily access it.
+Note also that a digit takes lower 30 bits of a 32-bit int.
+When we add two digits, we get at most 31-bit integer, and a carry is stored at the bit 30 (counting from 0), so we can easily access it.

 Subtraction of the absolute values of two bignums is done in a similar manner except that carrying is replaced with borrowing.
 We also need to ensure that the first bignum is the larger of the two.
 If this is not the case, we swap the bignums and change the sign of the result after the subtraction is performed.
 As it is implemented in CPython, the borrowing is easy because according to the C specification, unsigned ints are a subject to a modular arithmetic:

 > Otherwise, if the new type is unsigned, the value is converted by repeatedly adding or subtracting one more than the maximum value that can be represented in the new type until the value is in the range of the new type.

-This means that when we substract a larger digit from a smaller one, the maximum possible int is added to the result to get a value in the valid range.
+This means that when we subtract a larger digit from a smaller one, the maximum possible int is added to the result to get a value in the valid range.
 For example, `1 - 2 = -1 + (2**32 - 1) = 4294967294 `.
-To get the effect of borrowing, we write the bits 0-29 to the result and check the bit 30 to see if the borrowing happened.
+To get the effect of borrowing, we just write the bits 0-29 to the result and check the bit 30 to see if the borrowing happened.
 Here's how CPython does all of that:

 ```C
 // Some typedefs and macros used in the algorithm: